 The Wampo Viaduct, similar to the Burma Railway, was built by prisoners of war, and is also still in use by regular passenger trains.
 Many of the attractions in Kanchanaburi have historical value dating back to the Second World War.

-Website: River Kwai Tour from Bangkok
+Full-Day River Kwai Tour from Bangkok

 Swap out crowded, tourist-filled Bangkok for panoramic landscapes of nature.
 Khao Yai National Park is one of those places that you must visit if you love nature and being surrounded by interesting flora and fauna.